 An English Fresco Revival

 Fresco painting techniques saw a revival during the 19th and 20th centuries in England.
-Public mural paintings became incredibly popular, and the movement was spearheaded by those associated with the Arts and Crafts Movement and Pre-Raphaelite painters.
+Public mural paintings became incredibly popular and the movement was spearheaded by those associated with the Arts and Crafts Movement, as well as the Pre-Raphaelite painters.
 Pioneers of the Arts and Crafts movement, like Phoebe Anna Traquair, harkened back to pre-industrial art forms.

 A series of frescos by Traquair, known as Edinburgh’s Sistine Chapel, adorn the walls and ceiling of the Mansfield Place Church.
 William Brassey Hole painted a series of frescos at the National Portrait Gallery in Scotland.
 One of these frescos captures a Processional Frieze featuring famous Scottish figures, while another is devoted to St Columba, who brought Christianity to Scotland.

 Fresco Painting Today

-Fresco painting is certainly not as widespread today as it has been in the past, but some artists continue to celebrate and explore the medium.
-The Making of a Fresco, an iconic fresco by Diego Rivera, a Mexican artist, is steeped with Marxist ideals.
+Fresco painting is certainly not as widespread today as it was in the past but some artists continue to celebrate and explore the medium.
+The Making of a Fresco, Showing the Building of a City (1931) is an iconic fresco by Diego Rivera, a famous Mexican artist, who was inspired by Marxist ideals.
 Rivera created a series of fresco murals around San Francisco Bay during the 1930s.

-The frescos by Italian-American artist Francesco Clemente mix traditional techniques with contemporary ideas.
+The frescos by Italian-American artist Francesco Clemente also mix traditional techniques with contemporary ideas.
 The Avo Ovo painted by Clemente in Madrid in 2005 weaves together the artist’s personal experiences and Neapolitan history.